 A new cohort of the UW Doctor of Physical Therapy program begins each fall.
-Applications open in July, and the application deadline is December 15.
-Admission decisions are emailed to students by mid-February each year.
+Applications open in June, and the application deadline is October 15.
+Admission decisions are emailed to students in early February.

 Minimum Admission Requirements

 To apply for admission, applicants must have the following:

 - Bachelor's degree from a regionally accredited college or university in the United States or its equivalent from a foreign institution (or be on track to earn a bachelor’s before the program begins).
 Any major is acceptable.

 - Overall undergraduate cumulative GPA of 3.0 or higher on a 4.0 scale.
 Grade of 2.0 or higher in each prerequisite PT course and a cumulative GPA of 3.0 or higher in all prerequisite PT courses.
 Due to COVID-19, if the institution elected to use the P/F or S/NS grading option, you can use the pass/satisfactory credits to fulfill prerequisite course requirements.
 This only applies to the courses offered in Winter 2020, Spring 2020 and Summer 2020.